apollographql/router/NEXT_CHANGELOG.md

 ## 🐛 Fixes
 ## 🛠 Maintenance

-### Use debian:bullseye-slim as our base docker image ([PR #2085](https://github.com/apollographql/router/pull/2085))
+### Use `debian:bullseye-slim` as our base Docker image ([PR #2085](https://github.com/apollographql/router/pull/2085))

-A while ago, when we added compression support to the router, we discovered that distroless doesn't ship with a copy of `libz.so.1`.
-We addressed that problem by copying in a version of the library from a distroless image (java) which does ship it.
-That was ugly.
-Now, as we try to consider how to add support for both aarch64 and amd64 docker images, that ugliness would expand substantially.
+A while ago, when we added compression support to the router, we discovered that the Distroless base-images we were using didn't ship with a copy of `libz.so.1`.
+We addressed that problem by copying in a version of the library from the Distroless image (Java) which does ship it.
+While that worked, we found challenges in adding support for both `aarch64` and `amd64` Docker images that would make it less than ideal to continue using those Distroless images.

-Rather than persist with this complexity, we've concluded that it would be better to just use a base image which ships with `libz.so.1`, hence the change to `debian:bullseye-slim`
+Rather than persist with this complexity, we've concluded that it would be better to just use a base image which ships with `libz.so.1`, hence the change to `debian:bullseye-slim`.
+Those images are still quite minimal and the resulting images are similar in size.

 By [@garypen](https://github.com/garypen) in https://github.com/apollographql/router/pull/2085